1. Home

 The interior design is perhaps less visually arresting, but the quality on show inside the Tucson is in no doubt, with plush materials and thoughtful finishes.
 The cabin is absolutely stuffed with luxury kit, too, and the all-important infotainment system is one of the best in the business.

 Where the Tucson really impresses, though, is on passenger space.
 There’s absolutely loads of the stuff, especially in the rear of the five-seat cabin, meaning that a tall passenger can sit comfortably behind a similarly lofty driver, and travelling three-abreast on the rear bench won’t be uncomfortable, either.
-Meanwhile, boot space that measures up to 620 litres is among the most generous luggage figures in the class.
+Meanwhile, boot space that measures up to 620-litres is among the most generous luggage figures in the class.

 There’s no diesel engine on offer, so you choose between petrol, mild hybrid, conventional hybrid and plug-in hybrid powertrains.
-There isn’t a duffer among them, but do bear in mind that the more electrification your Tuscon has, the smaller the boot space you get.
+There isn’t a duffer among them, but do bear in mind the more electrification your Tuscon has, the smaller the boot space becomes.
 The ride isn’t quite as forgiving as some cars in the class, but it’s comfortable enough and things stay impressively tidy and controlled in the corners.

 4. Peugeot 5008

-Used prices from £16,000
+Used prices from £14,000

 Peugeot 5008 Front View